ctyeong/DAVIS-Ag/README.md

 # Contact

-If you have any questions, please feel free to send an email to: taechoi@ucdavis.edu.
+If you have any questions, please feel free to send an email to: tchoi3@kennesaw.edu.